Moses Kekūāiwa

-Moses Kekūāiwa (July 20, 1829 – November 24, 1848) was a member of the royal family of the Kingdom of Hawaii.
+Moses Kekūāiwa (July 20, 1829 – November 24, 1848) was a Hawaiian prince and a member of the House of Kamehameha, the ruling family of Hawaiian Kingdom.
+He was the eldest surviving son of Kīnaʻu and Kekūanaōʻa, and was the older brother of King Kamehameha IV and King Kamehameha V. As a grandson of King Kamehameha I, Kekūāiwa was chosen to attend the Chiefs' Children's School (later renamed Royal School), where he was taught, alongside his siblings and royal cousins, by the American missionary Amos Starr Cooke and his wife, Juliette Montague Cooke.
+Kekūāiwa was declared eligible to succeed to the Hawaiian throne by his uncle King Kamehameha III, and was regarded as a potential future Governor of Kauaʻi.
+His upbringing within the traditional Hawaiian aliʻi (noble) environment sometimes conflicted with the strict moral discipline imposed by the school’s missionary teachers, and these tensions contributed to his expulsion from the school in 1847.
+Kekūāiwa died at the age of nineteen during the 1848 measles epidemic, before assuming any major political role.

 Early life and family

-Kekūāiwa was born on July 20, 1829, in Honolulu, as noted by American merchant Stephen Reynolds, who called the child "a fine boy".
+Moses Kekūāiwa was born on July 20, 1829, in Honolulu, to Mataio Kekūanaōʻa and Elizabeth Kīnaʻu.
+The birth was recorded by American missionary Levi Chamberlain and American merchant Stephen Reynolds, who called the child "a fine boy".
 He was named Kekūāiwa after his maternal aunt Queen Kamāmalu, the favorite wife of Kamehameha II, who was also known as Kamehamalu Kekūāiwaokalani.
-He was baptized on August 23 according the journals of American missionary Levi Chamberlain.
+According to the journals of American missionary Levi Chamberlain, Kekūāiwa was baptized on August 23, 1829.

-He was the second son of Mataio Kekūanaōʻa and Elizabeth Kīnaʻu, and a grandson of Kamehameha I through his mother, who was known as Kaʻahumanu II when she was serving as regent and Kuhina Nui.
-His maternal grandmother Kalākua Kaheiheimālie was one of the wives of Kamehameha I whom he had wed under the rites of hoao-wohi.
-Kaheiheimālie was also the younger sister to Queen Kaʻahumanu, the king's favorite wife, who co-ruled as Kuhina Nui with his successors Kamehameha II and Kamehameha III starting in 1819.
+Kekūāiwa was the second son of Kekūanaōʻa and Kīnaʻu, and a grandson of Kamehameha I through his mother, who was known as Kaʻahumanu II when she was serving as regent and Kuhina Nui.
+Kekūāiwa's maternal grandmother, Kalākua Kaheiheimālie, was one of the wives of Kamehameha I, whom he had wed under the rites of hoao-wohi.
+Kaheiheimālie was also the younger sister of Queen Kaʻahumanu, the king's favorite wife, who co-ruled as Kuhina Nui with his successors Kamehameha II and Kamehameha III starting in 1819.

-He had three brothers, David Kamehameha (1828–1835), Lot Kapuāiwa (1830–1872), Alexander Liholiho (1834–1863), and a sister, Princess Victoria Kamāmalu (1838–1866).
+Moses Kekūāiwa had three brothers; David Kamehameha (1828–1835), Lot Kapuāiwa (1830–1872), and Alexander Liholiho (1834–1863); and a sister, Princess Victoria Kamāmalu (1838–1866).
 Their Hawaiian contemporaries considered these five siblings to be of divine rank.
-He had other siblings, an unnamed, elder half-brother, from his mother's previous marriage to Kahalaiʻa Luanuʻu, who died young, and half-sister, Ruth Keʻelikōlani (1826–1883), from his father's previous marriage to Pauahi.
+Kekūāiwa had other siblings: an unnamed, elder half-brother from his mother's previous marriage to Kahalaiʻa Luanuʻu who died young, and a half-sister, Ruth Keʻelikōlani (1826–1883), from his father's previous marriage to Pauahi.

-Shortly after his birth, the child was adopted according to Hawaiian custom (hānai) by High Chief Kaikioʻewa, the then incumbent Governor of Kauai and former guardian of King Kamehameha III, and Kaikioʻewa's wife Emilia Keaweamahi.
-It was expected from an early age that he would succeed his adoptive father and become the Governor of Kauai.
+Shortly after his birth, Kekūāiwa was adopted according to Hawaiian custom (hānai) by High Chief Kaikioʻewa, the then-incumbent Governor of Kauaʻi and former guardian of King Kamehameha III, and Kaikioʻewa's wife Emilia Keaweamahi.
+It was expected from an early age Kekūāiwa would succeed his adoptive father and become Governor of Kauaʻi.